Properties of the eigenmodes and quantum-chaotic scattering in a superconducting microwave Dirac billiard with threefold rotational symmetry: Review of the theoretical and numerical results

-In~\cite{Zhang2021} we computed with COMSOL Multiphysics the symmetry-projected resonance frequencies and electric-field distributions of the DB, also those of the corresponding QB, GB and HKB.
-For all of them the spectral properties of the singlets exhibit GOE statistics, those of the doublets GUE statistics~\cite{Leyvraz1996,Keating1996,Braun2011,Dembowski2000,Dembowski2003,Schaefer2003,Robbins1988,Seligman1994,Joyner2012}.
-For the whole spectrum they coincide with those of a GOE+2GUE, whose matrices are block diagonal with one GOE block and two GUE blocks of same dimension, for the NB with 3GUE.
-In Ref.~\cite{Zhang2021}, we computed the symmetry-projected eigenstates of massive NBs using the method developed in Refs.~\cite{Dietz2020,Dietz2022a}.
+In~\cite{Zhang2021} we computed the eigenvalues of the QBs and NBs for each symmetry class separately by employing boundary integral equations resulting from Green's theorem~\cite{Berry1987,Baecker2003,Dietz2020,Dietz2022a}.
+The eigenvalues of the GB and HKB were obtained by diagonalizing each block of the TBM Hamiltonian~\refeq{TBMH} separately.
+Furthermore, we computed with COMSOL Multiphysics the symmetry-projected resonance frequencies and electric-field distributions of the DB.
+For the DB, GB, HKB and QB the spectral properties of the singlets exhibit GOE statistics, those of the doublets GUE statistics~\cite{Leyvraz1996,Keating1996,Braun2011,Dembowski2000,Dembowski2003,Schaefer2003,Robbins1988,Seligman1994,Joyner2012}, whereas those of the NB follow GUE for all symmetry classes.
+If the spectrum of a QB with $C_3$ symmetry is not separated according to the three subspaces, then its fluctuation properties are described by a composite ensemble, named GOE+2GUE in the following, whose matrices are block diagonal with one GOE block and two GUE blocks of same dimension.
+For the corresponding NB the composite ensemble consists of three GUE blocks and is denoted by 3GUE.
+In Ref.~\cite{Zhang2021}, we computed the symmetry-projected eigenstates of massive NBs as described above.
 For too small masses the eigenvalues corresponding to doublet partners are not degenerate, implying that we do only find agreement of the spectral properties of the NB with those of the DB, GB and HKB around the DPs for sufficiently large mass~\cite{Dietz2020}, even though these exhibit a selective excitation of the two sets of valley states~\cite{Lu2014,Lu2016,Lu2017,Ye2017,Xia2017}.